jlegind/register_dataset/README.md

 ### Workflow

-For the purpose of publishing to GBIF you will need an API url, the url for the web page containg the zip files, the GBIF publisher UUID, the GBIF publisher *installation* UUID, and username/password.
+For the purpose of publishing to GBIF you will need an API url, the url for the web page containg the zip files, the GBIF publisher UUID, the GBIF publisher *installation* UUID, as well as your username/password for the portal.

+To register and index the datasets that are ready on a webpage, you only need to do this:

+'''register_datasets(uat_api, url, "afafe88e-4b8e-4e62-8f38-3eaa24f71532", "9c0a8aa8-4ce7-49ba-aac7-21a97234f886", 'myuser', 'mypassword')'''